LucasNoliveira/lucasNoliveira/README.md

   ##

-- 💻 Atualmente trabalhando com tecnologias web e Banco de Dados
+- 💻 Currently working with web technologies and database
-- 🖥 Entusiasta da Tecnologia no âmbito geral, mas possuo maior afinidade com desenvolvimento Web
+- 🖥 Enthusiastic about technology in general, but I have a greater affinity for web development.
-- ⚡ Fun fact: Gosto de música, aprender novas línguas e Star Wars
+- ⚡ Fun fact: I like music, learning new languages, and Star Wars
-- 📱 Contate-me no email: lucasnoliveira126@gmail.com
+- 📱 Contact me via email: lucasnoliveira126@gmail.com